pendar747/designer-tool/Readme.md

 - [X] Disable save button when there are no changes
 - [ ] Preview components with their styles in the library view
 - [ ] Add pseudo selectors option for each selector (:active, :focus, :hover)
+- [ ] Disable save button when there are duplicate props for a selector
+- [ ] Warn user when there are duplicate props (set input on danger mode)
+- [ ] Remove existing prop keys from prop key suggestions
+- [ ] Zoom in/out, and pan for the component preview

 # Features
 Users can...